gondsuryaprakash/gobysurya/readme.md

    **[Back to Top](#table-of-contents)**

-2. ### What is difference between Concurrency and Parallelism ?
+2. ### What is difference between Concurrency and Parallelism?

     | Concurrency  |  Paralalism |
     | ------------- | ------------- |